Appurtenances in Real Estate: Definition and Fixtures

 Get 100 FREE practice questions and unlock an exclusive discount on our top-rated exam prep – your first step to passing with confidence!

-What Is An Easement Appurtenant in Real Estate?
+What Is An Appurtenant Easement in Real Estate?

 An appurtenant easement is a legal right attached to one piece of land (known as the dominant tenement) that allows the property owner to use a neighboring piece of land (the servient tenement) for a specific purpose.
 This type of easement is tied to the property, not to the individual, meaning it transfers with the property when it’s sold.

-Understanding this type of easement is vital for real estate agents and brokers, as these rights can impact a property’s value and desirability.
+Understanding this type ofeasement is vital for real estate agents and brokers, as these rights can impact a property’s value and desirability.
 For instance, access to water or roadways through an easement can significantly enhance the value of a property.

 Houses in a rural area.
 Real estate easements